Singular Bayesian Neural Networks: Gaussian Complexity Transfer: Deterministic to Bayesian

 where the Gaussian complexity bound uses the spectral norm constraints $C_i(\delta) = C_i^A(\delta) \cdot C_i^B(\delta)$ that depend on the confidence parameter $\delta$.

-\begin{remark}[Comparison of approaches] Both approaches yield the same final bound structure, with an additive $\delta$ term representing the high-probability relaxation. \begin{itemize} \item \textbf{Approach A} is conceptually cleaner: it decomposes the predictor into good and bad events. \item \textbf{Approach B} is more direct: it modifies the function class definition to explicitly encode the high-probability constraint. \end{itemize} In practice, either approach can be used depending on which is more convenient for the specific application. \end{remark}
+\begin{remark}[Comparison of approaches] Both approaches yield the same final bound structure, with an additive $\delta$ term from the high-probability relaxation and a convexity requirement on the loss (Assumption~\ref{ass:convex_loss}). \begin{itemize} \item \textbf{Approach A} is conceptually cleaner: it decomposes the predictor into good and bad components at the function level. \item \textbf{Approach B} is more direct: it modifies the function class definition to explicitly encode the high-probability constraint. \end{itemize} In practice, either approach can be used depending on which is more convenient for the specific application. \end{remark}